Imagery of the Unconscious: The Fantastic Dark and Unsettling Light of Michael Hafftka (the Zohar Book of Concealment Series)

 By Michael Brodsky

 Michael Brodsky is a well-known and highly respected novelist, the author of 12 published works of fiction and winner of the Hemmingway prize and the PEN/Faulkner Award for fiction.
-He has recently released his new novel We Can Report Them, and he is the translator of Samuel Beckett's play Eleutheria.
-This essay is copied with the author's permission from the Housatonic Museum of Art catalogue for the 2004 retrospective of Hafftka's work.
+He is the translator of Samuel Beckett's play Eleutheria.
+This essay is copied with the author's permission from the Housatonic Museum of Art catalogue for the 2004 retrospective of Hafftka’s work.

 By Professor Sam Hunter

-This catalog was published by the Housatonic Museum of Art to accompany the retrospective show of 2004-05.
-It contains 23 color reproductions of maor paintings by Hafftka, critical essays by Prof. Sam Hunter and Michael Brodsky, a poem by George Small Franklin III, and an introduction by the Director of the Housatonic, Ms. Robbin Zella.
+This catalog was published by the Housatonic Museum of Art to accompany the show of 2004-05.
+It contains 23 color reproductions of maor paintings by Hafftka, critical essays by Prof. Sam Hunter and Michael Brodsky, and an introduction by the Director of the Housatonic, Ms. Robbin Zella.